Carlo Carcano: Managerial career

 After he retired from playing, Carcano moved into management to much acclaim.
 He led Juventus to four consecutive league titles; the first of only two managers in Italy football history (alongside Massimiliano Allegri) to win four in a row.
 He later also managed the Italy national football team.

 He was suddenly removed from the Juventus club in December 1934 in order to stifle a homosexual scandal in which he was involved by elements of society hostile to him.
 He remained on the edge of the football world for a decade.

 Personal life

 Carcano died in Sanremo, aged 74, on 23 June 1965.

 Carlin's Boys

 In 1947 in Sanremo Carlo Carcano was one of the co-founder of A.S.D.
 Carlin's Boys, a town football team famous above all for the youth sector that in the 2014–15 season playing in Promozione Liguria A and obtaining the promotion to Eccellenza Liguria is the main team of the city.
 In the same season the club won also Coppa Italia of Promozione Liguria and the title of Champion of Promozione Liguria.

 The current president is Renato Bersano, while the coach is Valentino Papa.

-The club organizes, every year in the last week of August, the Torneo Internazionale Sanremo reserved for the category Allievi, with the participation of the most prestigious and famous junior teams of the world football.
+The club organizes, every year in the last week of August, the Torneo Internazionale Sanremo reserved for the category Allievi, with the participation of the most prestigious and famous junior teams of world football.